msanch023/DSC180A-Methodology-5/index.md

 ## Prompts
 **What is the most interesting topic covered in your domain this quarter?**
-The most interesting topic we have covered this quarter is the Majorana experiment
+The most interesting topic we have covered this quarter is the Majorana experiment.

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**
 A potential investigation that I would like to pursue for my quarter 2 project is whether the imbalance of light and dark matter has an affect on humans.